Integrate SurveyJS Libraries with Backend

 content- A JSON object or text string that contains the survey result.

-Each database can also have additional fields as required.
-For example, if you need to track who and when created or changed a survey schema, you can add the
+Each database can also include additional fields as required.
+For example, if you need to track who and when created or changed a survey schema, you can add the following fields to the

 The following table illustrates permissions that each SurveyJS component needs for correct operation:

 Note that SurveyJS Dashboard needs to read one record from

 SurveyResults.
 SurveyJS PDF Generator needs to read one record from

 SurveySchemas and, optionally, one record with a desired result from